-This project involves work near and/or within Jurisdictional Waters of the United States as defined by the U. S. Army Corps of Engineers; therefore, requiring a Nationwide Number 3 General Section 404 permit.
-The Division of Water conditionally certified this General Permit.
-Importantly, one of those conditions regards the use of heavy equipment in any stream channel, or streambed.
-If there is need to cross the stream channel with heavy equipment, or conduct work within the stream channel, a work platform or temporary crossing, is authorized.
-This should be constructed with clean rock and sufficient pipe to allow stream flow to continue, unimpeded.
-Other conditions may be found under the heading, General Certification-Nationwide Permit # 3 Maintenance Projects.
+This project involves work near and/or within Jurisdictional Waters of the United States as defined by the United States Army Corps of Engineers and therefore requires a Nationwide 14 General 404 Permit.
+The Division of Water certified this General Permit with several conditions (See attached).
+One that should be brought to your attention is regarding the use of heavy equipment in the stream channel.
+If there is need to cross the stream channel with heavy equipment or conduct work from within the stream channel a working platform or temporary crossing is authorized.
+This should be constructed with clean rock and sufficient pipe to allow stream flow to continue unimpeded (see attached typical drawing).

 In order for this authorization to be valid, the attached conditions must be followed.
-The contractor shall post a copy of this Nationwide Permit Number 3 Approval in a conspicuous location at the project site, for the duration of the construction, and comply with the general conditions as required.
+The contractor shall post a copy of this Nationwide Approval in a conspicuous location at the project site for the duration of construction and comply with the general conditions as required.

-To more readily expedite construction, the contractor may elect to alter the design, or perform the work in a manner different from what was originally proposed and specified.
-Prior to commencing such alternative work, the contractor shall obtain written permission from the Division of Construction and the Kentucky Transportation Cabinet, Division of Environmental Analysis.
-If such changes necessitate further permitting, then the contractor will be responsible for applying to the U. S. Army Corps of Engineers and the Kentucky Division of Water.
-A copy of any request to the Corps of Engineers or Division of Water to alter this proposal and subsequent responses shall be forwarded to the Division of Environmental Analysis, DA Permit Coordinator, for office records and for informational purposes.
+To more readily expedite construction, the contractor may elect to alter the design or perform the work in a manner different from what was originally proposed and specified.
+Prior to commencing such alternative work, the contractor shall obtain written permission from the Division of Construction and the Division of Environmental Analysis.
+If such changes necessitate further permitting then the contractor will be responsible for applying to the Army Corps of Engineers and the Kentucky Division of Water (KDOW).
+A copy of any request to the Corps of Engineers or the KDOW to alter this proposal and subsequent responses shall be forwarded to the Division of Environmental Analysis, DA Permit Coordinator, for office records and for informational purposes.